 Franklin J. Brown, Rt.
 1, Stilwell, Okla., Nov.
 18-The church at Noel Chapel, 5 mi. so., is small but still having 3 services each week.
-Visitors are always welcome; since last report, we have enjoyed Bro, and Sister Darrell Harris, his father and mother-in-law from Jerusalem, Ark., and his father and mother from Westville, Okla.
+Visitors are always welcome; since last report, we have enjoyed Bro. and Sister Darrell Harris, his father and mother-in-law from Jerusalem, Ark., and his father and mother from Westville, Okla.
 Bro.
 Charles Cutter preached a wonderful sermon for us lately.
 Bro. and Sister Brown from Cedar Creek, Ark. were with us last Lord's Day, and he gave a good lesson.
 Sister Marie Bagley, Sallisaw, Okla. has been with us several times.
 Sorry to hear of Bro.
 Jim Canfield's death.
 Remember us in your prayers.

 Eddy Bullard, Rt.
 2, Box 178-A, Denison, Tex., Oct.
 28-I just finished the most enjoyable summer of my life, Sept.
 1, having worked in 8 states, traveling over 11,000 miles.
 Many were baptized and restored; we are thankful to have had a little part in this.
 I appreciate the good field reports and the good number being baptized and restored, but let us not forget Jer.
 8:20-"the harvest is past, the summer is ended, and we are not saved."
 Yes, much work is yet undone.
 Since Sept.
-1. Brethren Van Butts and Chas.
+1, Brethren Van Butts and Chas.
 Wilson have held week-end meetings at Denison.
 Bro.
-Orville Smith preached one Lord's Day; 4 have been baptized and 2 restored.
+Orvilled and 2 restored.
 I have recently preached at Beach St., Ft.
 Worth, Tex., and Clements St., Odessa, Tex.
 Here are 2 subs.

 John Reynolds, 3434 9th St., Ceres, Calif., Nov.
 6-It has been some time since I sent a report, so I will give an account of myself.
 The good Lord has blessed me in sparing my life.
 There is no cure for my disease; I do not seem to get any worse.
 With some of the brethren's help I am able to attend worship every Lord's Day.
 Last Lord's Day, my nephew, Mike Hickey, preached and did a good job; we are all very proud of him, he is so spiritually minded.
 Bro.
 Bennie Cryer held a meeting here in Sept., and baptized several, one man nearly as old as I, and I will be 80 in Feb.
 One of our brethren, Granville Tucker, here suffered a stroke, but he is home now; we trust God will spare his life.
 Since I last reported, several of our older ones have died, 2 of them my sisters.
-I think of my brethren the Escalon congregation with no visible results; however, we feel that all were strengthened.
+I think of my brethren often.

+Don L. King, 1061 N. Pilgrim, Stockton, Cal., Nov.
+18-Since last report we have been busy laboring at the neighboring congregations.
+These congregations all seem to be doing well in their responsibilities, and we are very thankful for them and for the opportunities to Preach in their midst.
+We closed a short meeting with the Escalon congregation with no visible results; however, we feel that all were strengthened.
 We are certainly grateful to our home congregation of Lodi for the help and the encouragement they have so generously given us, as for that matter all of the surrounding congregations.
-We leave this evening for meetings in Wash. and Oregon, planning to return to California about Dec.
+We leave this evening for meetings in Wash, and Oregon, planning to return to California about Dec.
 15. We plan to be back in Cincinnati around Feb.
 1. We are happy to report the birth of a healthy son into our family, Nov.
 2, and both mother and son are doing well.
-Pray for us in the work .
+Pray for us in the work

-Don L. King, 1061 N. Pilgrim, Stockton, Cal., Nov.
-18-Since last report we have been busy laboring at the neighboring congregations.
-These congregations all seem to be doing well in their responsibilities, and we are very thankful for them and for the opportunities to preach in their midst.
-We closed a short meeting with